-Issue #271 (Regex Engine, Text Editors, JS Utilities, Mobile Tools)
+Issue #271 (Regex Engine, Text Editors, JS Utils, Mobile Tools)

 A while ago I came across an article published last year called Build a Regex Engine in Less than 40 Lines of Code by Nick Drane that I thought was worth including in this week's intro.

 It starts out fairly easy to follow but gets a little more complex towards the second half.
 By analyzing his code, you'll better understand a number of concepts including how the return statement works in functions, recursive functions (i.e. functions that call themselves), use of various string methods like slice(), and how to write some super-elegant code.

 Now, I'm not crazy about all the choices he makes (e.g. omitting curly braces in some if/else constructs), but overall this is a great little exercise in writing clean, functional code.
 Well worth a read.

 Now on to this week's tools!

 The Fast and Visual Way to Understand Your Users

 Hotjar is everything your team needs to get ‘in-the-moment’ visual feedback, see how people are really using your site, and uncover insights to make the right changes. sponsored via Syndicate